google-deepmind/sonnet/README.md

 Sonnet is a library built on top of TensorFlow designed to provide simple, composable abstractions for machine learning research.

-Sonnet has been designed and built by researchers at DeepMind who are pushing the state of the art in several frontiers of machine learning research.
+Sonnet has been designed and built by researchers at DeepMind.
+It can be used to construct neural networks for many different purposes (un/supervised learning, reinforcement learning, ...).
 We find it is a successful abstraction for our organization, you might too!

 More specifically, Sonnet provides a simple but powerful programming model centered around a single concept: `snt.Module`.
 Modules can hold references to